 Overall, Dr. Bello says that, “Gout is a simple condition to treat, do not ignore it.”
 Stay on top of your gout and get treated.
 If you don’t, your pain can worsen and lead to joint destruction.
 Manage your gout with the help of a rheumatologist.

 If you suffer from gout or another rheumatologic condition, the rheumatologists at IBJI are ready to help you.
-Request an appointment with a rheumatologist today.
+Schedule online with a rheumatologist today.

 Get Relief from Gout Today